so-cap/Projet-4--MaReu/README.md

 # MaReu
 **School project**

-Maréu est une application de gestion de réunions.
+My goal was to create a meetings management app, without using any data persistence.

-Cette application permet :
+Functionalities :
-- De planifier des réunions
+- Plan a meeting
-- D'afficher la liste des réunions
+- Display the list of meetings
-- De les filtrer par date et heure
+- Filter meetings by date and hour.
-- De voir chacune des réunions en détail
+- See the details of each meeting.
-- Et de les supprimer.
+- Delete a meeting.

 ![](screenshots/list_meeting.png) | ![](screenshots/detail_meeting.png)